Notes on Gravitational Physics: Lie Derivatives

-If $\xi^\alpha $ is a Killing vector, one can choose coordinates in the following way: \\ Take a hypersurface $S$ cutting the integral curves of $\xi^\alpha $. $x^0$ is the scalar field with $x^0=0$ on $S$ and $x^0(P)$ the parameter distance from $S$ to $P$ along the integral curve through $P$. $x^1$, $x^2$ and $x^3$ are picked arbitrarily on $S$ and extended to $M$ by requiring them to be constant along the integral curves.
+If $\xi^\alpha $ is a Killing vector, one can choose coordinates where $\xi^\a\neq 0$ in the following way: \\ Take a hypersurface $S$ cutting the integral curves of $\xi^\alpha $.
+Let $x^0$ be a scalar field with $x^0=0$ on $S$ and $x^0(P)$ the parameter distance from $S$ to $P$ along the integral curve through $P$. $x^1$, $x^2$ and $x^3$ are picked arbitrarily on $S$ and extended to $M$ by requiring them to be constant along the integral curves.

-Then $\dis \Lie_\xi x^0 = \frac{dx^0(\lambda )}{d\lambda} = \frac{d\lambda}{d\lambda} = 1$\\
+Then $\dis \Lie_{\bm\xi} x^0 = \frac{dx^0(\lambda )}{d\lambda} = \frac{d\lambda}{d\lambda} = 1$\\

 and

 But